LS102-summer2023/project-prachetasyeri/writing/outline.md

 * What are the steps you will need to take to complete this project?

+PHASE 1:

+- Finalize tools and datasets required for the project (Google Colab, python, image dataset, faker.ai, compencv)
+- Conduct exploratory data analysis(Dpendent, independant, missing data, outliers data incostencies)
+- Establish emotion indices on face images from the internet
+- Write code to arrive at approximate emotion states(happy, sad, angry, etc.)
+- Correlate emotions states with pain index
+- Validate model and analyze model performance (accuracy, precision, recall)

+PHASE 2:
+- Source Video data
+- Convert video to threaded images
+- Repeat phase 1 analysis on video (accuracy of model, precision, etc)

+PHASE 3: (OUt OF SCOPE)
+- Extend the analysis to near real time video sessions (Facetime, Google Meet)

 ---

 ### Outline

 * Introduction

-     + Motivation
+     + MotivationY

-     + Current State of the Art
+     + Current State of the Art Y

-     + Goals of the Project
+     + Goals of the Project Y

-* Related work
+* Related work Y

-* Method
+* Method Y

 * Experiments
+     + Assumptions Inscope- Out of scope

-     + Experimental Design
+     + Modeling Methadology

      + Evaluation